dinayuil/zephyr_codec2/README.md

 ### Overlay
 In Details View, you can find the file `circuitdojo_feather_nrf9160_common.dts`, which contains all the peripheral settings.

-When we want to change, for example, UART1, we need to create an overlay file.
+When we want to change, for example, UART1, we need to write the configuration into an overlay file.
 If we didn't create it before, there will be a sign `No overlay files`.
 After click it, an empty overlay file will be generated.

 ![picture 12](images/1659539944660.png)